DiegoJRR/SpotifyParty/README.md

 **Required Must-have Stories**

-1) Authentication (Log in / Log out / Sign up)
+1) Authentication
+    - Log in, log out and sign up with parse
+    - Connect with Spotify Account
-2) Find local parties / events
+3) Find local parties / events
+    - View details and join
+    - Scan QR to access the party's playlist
-3) Add new songs to the playing playlist in a nearby event
+5) Add new songs to the playing playlist in a nearby event
-4) Scan QR to access the party's playlist
-5) ...

 **Optional Nice-to-have Stories**

 * Directly sharing songs from Spotify
 * Ranking and reordering of playlist
-* Limited permissions
+* Limited permissions and several admins
 * Banning of explicit songs
 * Group volume control
 * Follow / save party's playlist on user's account
 * Push whole playlist to queue
-* ...
+* Share event with other social media apps
+* As host, remove users or make others admins

 ### 2. Screen Archetypes